tide-foundation/keylessh-m2/bridges/punchd-bridge/docs/ARCHITECTURE.md

 ### Connection Resilience

-The gateway reconnects to the signal server with exponential backoff: 1 s → 2 s → 4 s → 8 s → ... → 30 s max, with ±20% jitter.
+**Gateway → signal server:** The gateway reconnects to the signal server with exponential backoff: 1 s → 2 s → 4 s → 8 s → ... → 30 s max, with ±20% jitter.
 The delay resets to 1 s on successful connection.
 When a gateway disconnects, all its pending relay requests are rejected immediately (502) rather than waiting for the 30 s timeout.

+**Browser → DataChannel:** The `webrtc-upgrade.js` script automatically reconnects when the DataChannel or signaling WebSocket drops.
+On disconnect:
+1. Cleans up the PeerConnection and DataChannel
+2. Rejects all pending DataChannel requests (falling back to relay)
+3. Notifies the Service Worker (`dc_closed`) so it stops intercepting
+4. Schedules reconnect with exponential backoff: 5 s × 1.5^n, max 60 s
+5. On reconnect: fetches a fresh session token, generates a new client ID, reconnects signaling
+6. Backoff resets to 0 on successful DataChannel open

+ICE failure (`iceConnectionState === "failed"`) also triggers cleanup and reconnect.

 ## Port Summary